ustaxcourt/ef-cms/docs/team-process.md

     See [here](ci-cd.md#docker) for the documentation to create and push the updated docker container for use in CircleCI.

-6. (Optional) Check through the list of caveats to see if any of the documented issues have been resolved.
+6. Check through the list of caveats to see if any of the documented issues have been resolved.

 #### Caveats